-Where do You File an Injury Lawsuit in NJ?
+Where do I File an Injury Lawsuit in Monmouth County, NJ?

 Where a case is filed is known as the venue of the suit under the New Jersey court rules.
 Under New Jersey Court Rule 4:3-2, venue is properly established when one of the parties resides in the county where the case is filed at the time the case is filed or the county in which the event which is the subject of the lawsuit took place.
 For example, if the injured person resides in Monmouth County at the time of the filing of the lawsuit, the suit can be heard in Monmouth County.
 Additionally, if the person who is being sued resides in Monmouth County at the time of the filing of the lawsuit the lawsuit can be heard in Monmouth County.
 Finally, if the event took place in Monmouth County, the case can be heard in Monmouth County.
 For example, if the injured person and the other individual involved in the car accident do not live in Monmouth County, but the car accident took place in Monmouth County, the lawsuit can still be brought in the county where the accident occurred.

-Monmouth County is located in central New Jersey.
-The county has a population of approximately 600,000 people.
-Middletown is the largest city in the county.
-The county seat is Freehold and therefore Freehold is the city in which the Monmouth County Superior Court is located.
-All personal injury claims which are filed in Monmouth County are tried in the Superior Court.
-Our firm has an office located in Wall Township, just minutes away from the Superior Court.
+Our firm has an office located in Wall Township, just minutes away from the Superior Court in Freehold.
 Our local Monmouth County office allows for convenient access to the Superior Court for both clients and the firm’s attorneys.

-Contact a Monmouth County Personal Injury Lawyer Today
+Contact a Monmouth County Personal Injury Attorney Today